60-day money-back on any purchase

 9. Learn How to Read Greens

-If you are putting downhill, you obviously want to take the speed off the ball to avoid rolling it excessively past the cup.
+If you are putting downhill, you obviously want to reduce the ball’s speed to avoid rolling it excessively past the cup.

 Conversely, an uphill putt requires more power than usual for the same distance.
 Otherwise, you come up well short.

 Next, look at the undulation of the green and identify which way it breaks and how aggressively.
-Should the green sharply to the right, you need to adjust your alignment to aim further left of the cup than initially intended.
+Should the green sharply go to the right, you need to adjust your alignment to aim further to the left of the cup than initially intended.

 As you walk up to a golf green, look at the slope and consider how the ball might move.
 Don’t just analyze the 15 feet from you to the hole.